How to Create a Calm and Refreshing At-Home Spa Day

 • For oily scalp: clay-based masks to balance excess oil.

-Warm Towel Wrap: After applying a mask or conditioner, wrap your hair in a warm towel for 10–15 minutes.
-The heat helps ingredients penetrate deeper, leaving your hair softer and shinier.
+After applying a mask or conditioner, wrap your hair in a warm towel for 10–15 minutes.
+The heat supports better product absorption deeper, leaving your hair softer and shinier.

 After your approach, wrap yourself in a soft robe or blanket and take time to rest.
 You might: